Marquis Cooper: Boating accident and disappearance

 The conclusions were accompanied by additional details from the Schuyler interviews.
 According to Schuyler, after the capsizing, he and the other three men, all wearing flotation devices, struggled overnight to remain on top of the capsized hull of the boat, with water reaching chest-high over the partially submerged hull and waves of approximately 6 ft.
 Cooper and Smith became non-responsive and separated from the vessel between 5:30 and 6:30 the morning of March 1, and Bleakley became non-responsive and separated about 24 hours later, which was less than six hours before Schuyler was rescued.
 The investigator described the symptoms Schuyler witnessed as characteristic of hypothermia.

 Media portrayal

-Cooper will be portrayed by Quentin Plair in the upcoming film Not Without Hope.
+Cooper is portrayed by Quentin Plair in the 2025 film Not Without Hope.